jericks-umich/Dreamcatcher/README.md

 on the router.
 This creates a test network named "TEST NETWORK DO NOT USE" that connects to the radius server configured in /etc/freeradius2/.

+You will need to put the Google Cloud Messaging Auth token and registration id into /etc/config/gcm\_auth\_key and /etc/config/gcm\_reg\_id, respectively, for push notifications to work.

 In a future commit, we will want to automate this configuration and generate new certificates, etc. during the install.